bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Change color to 'this' css background and font." />
 </p>

-Now we need to turn the background in the color of the font for the one that we&apos;ve clicked on.
+<p>Now we need to turn the background in the color of the font for the one
+that we&apos;ve clicked on.
 Again, you can only click on one tab at a time so which one did you click on?
 You clicked on this one.
 We&apos;re going to use this keyword, dollar sign this and then we&apos;re basically going to do a CSS command like this here so I&apos;m going to copy that and paste it here but the colors are going to be different.
 The background is going to be, eaeaea I think, and the color is going to be 333, like that and that should work.
-Let&apos;s save that.
+Let&apos;s save that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 232. test, brownies tab (136) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">